You can now export a segment in WebEngage as a Custom Audience to your Facebook business account.

 #7: Grow with your users

-We mentioned how segments in WebEngage are dynamic with users moving in and out of the segment in real-time based on the segment criteria.
+We mentioned how WebEngage has dynamic segmentation with users moving in and out of the segment in real-time based on the segment criteria.
 A recurring export to Facebook ensures that as a customer moves through the user journey, your Facebook ads remain relevant to the stage they are in.
 The behavior is similar to a customer exiting a particular email drip because he has performed a specific event.

 For example, a website visitor who has browsed your catalog should see different ads from a visitor who is yet to browse.
 Once the casual browser becomes more interested (moves ahead in his journey), your message should change accordingly and prompt him to purchase.